 Even drivers with local knowledge can be caught out during heavy downpours

-Only drive through water if you know that it's not too deep.
-Drive slowly and steadily to avoid creating a bow wave.
-Allow oncoming traffic to pass first and test your brakes as soon as you can after leaving the water.
+Allow oncoming traffic to pass first and drive slowly and steadily to avoid creating a bow wave.
+Test your brakes as soon as you can after leaving the water.

 Don't try driving through fast-moving water, such as at a flooded bridge approach – your car could easily be swept away.

 Slow down and try to avoid standing water if you can.

 As you drive slowly through standing water, use a low gear so the engine rev's are higher; water in the exhaust could otherwise damage the catalytic convertor.

 Don’t assume that a ford is always safe to cross just because the road goes into the river on one side and comes out on the other.
 The depth of the water at a ford, and its flow rate, will change with the weather.

 (updated 15 April 2015)